pulumi/pulumi-hugo/themes/default/content/docs/clouds/gcp/get-started/review-project.md

 ---
-title: Review the New Project | GCP
+title: Review the New Project | Google Cloud
 h1: Review the New Project
 linktitle: Review project
 meta_desc: This page provides an overview on how to a review a new Google Cloud project.